 International Education Innovation Fund – ASEAN Research Collaboration Project

-This project is funded by the Australian Government Department of Education through the International Education Innovation Fund (IEIF), delivered in partnership with the RMIT Asia Hub.
+This project is administered by the Australian Government Department of Education through the International Education Innovation Fund (IEIF), delivered in partnership with the RMIT Asia Hub.

 This program aims to support the careers of Early Career Researchers (ECRs).
 ECRs are researchers who have completed their PhD degree or equivalent within eight years of applying to participate.
 It will deliver ECR placements for ASEAN member states in Australian research institutions in shared priority areas.
 Through this initiative, selected recipients will receive up to AU$20,000 each to complete a one to three-month research placement at an Australian research institution.